 - Largest monthly expenditures – Cutting even a small percentage of these expenses can have a significant impact on overall cost savings.
 Sometimes, it may be better to create a bidding system for projects and work with different vendors.
 This forces them to bid down, which reduces your costs.

-- Longest business relationship – You may be able to leverage long-standing relationships via negotiation.
-If vendors value your business relationship, they may be willing to provide discounts, better deals, or flexibility in times where you’re cash negative.
+- Longest business relationship – You may be able to leverage long-standing relationships during vendor negotiations.
+If vendors value your business relationship, they may be willing to provide perks or discounts, better deals, or flexibility in times where you’re cash negative.

-Once more, technology can help you with this via predictive vendor management.
+Once more, technology can help you reduce supply chain costs via predictive vendor management.
 A Control Center allows you to manage all your vendors in one place.
 From there, you can see how much vendors overall cost in real-time, who uses them, and when payments are due.
-It can also help you predict and control recurring expenses before they even happen and eliminate wasted SaaS spend.
+It can also help you predict and control recurring expenses before they even happen and eliminate zombie spend.

 By having this information readily available, it’s much easier to compare, contrast, and monitor your spending.
 Armed with this knowledge, you can have greater insights over which vendors are providing ROI and which ones are dispensable.